benchopt/benchopt/README.rst

 Install
 --------

 The command line tool to run the benchmarks can be installed through `pip`.
-This have to be done in a `conda` environment as benchopt will create a particular virtual environment to run each benchmark.
+In order to allow `benchopt` to automatically install solvers dependencies, the install needs to be done in a `conda` environment.

 .. code-block::